A Debt Management Plan is an agreement between you and your creditors to pay all of your debts.

 You can arrange a plan with your creditors yourself or through a a licensed debt management company for a fee.
 If you arrange this with a company:

-The Money Advice Service has information on organisations that cangive you free advice about whether a Debt Management Plan is right for you.
+Money Helper has information on organisations that cangive you free advice about whether a Debt Management Plan is right for you.

 Set up a plan with a debt management company authorised by the Financial Conduct Authority (FCA).
 Find an authorised company.